 All cameras have a lens, and all lenses reflect light to some degree.
 As a result, one of the easiest checks you can do for a hidden camera is to simply close the curtains, turn the lights off, and use your phone’s flashlight to look for telltale reflections where they shouldn’t be.

 Since light needs to hit the lens at the right angle to be reflected back to you, you’ll need to scan the room slowly, and shine the light from different spots.
 Note that this approach won’t work for a camera that’s hidden inside a mirror, or anything else with a highly-reflective surface.

 Unlike the human eye, smartphone cameras typically have the ability to view infrared (IR) light sources.
 Infrared lights are used for various purposes, including in many remote controls.
 Usefully for us, they’re also commonly found in security cameras to let them work in the dark.

-As a result, it can be possible to use your phone to detect a hidden camera via the infrared light it emits.
+As a result, it may be possible to use your phone to detect a hidden camera via the infrared light it emits.
 To prevent infrared light sources from showing up in your nighttime photos, the rear-facing camera on most smartphones usually has an IR filter fitted.
 The front-facing camera, however, often doesn’t.

 You can test this by turning the lights off, and putting your phone into selfie mode.
 Now, point a normal TV remote at the front camera, and push any of the remote’s buttons.
 If a small, bright light appears on your phone screen when the button is pushed, you’re good to go.